 - How many unsubscribes there are on average

-Follow Best Practices to get a better sender reputation
+Follow Best Practices to get a better Sender Reputation

 Engagement plays an important role when it comes to the IP address reputation.
-Luckily, there are numerous ways that you can ensure that others are taking a look at your campaign.
+Luckily, there are numerous ways that you can ensure that recipients are taking a look at your campaign.
 Some of the things that you can do are:

 - Offer something of value

-- Personalized subject lines
+- Integrate personalized subject lines

-- A limited number of campaigns sent
+- Send a limited number of campaigns

 If people are no longer interested in your emails, they will ruthlessly unsubscribe.
-This is why it’s essential that you avoid this as much as you can.
-In addition to this, you should avoid at all times to purchase email lists, this is the ultimate destroyer of sender reputations.
+That is why it is essential that you avoid this scenario as much as you can.
+Additionally, you should avoid purchasing email lists, as this is the ultimate destroyer of sender reputations.

 The fastest way to ask for feedback is to create a survey.
 If you add giveaways or prizes, you will encourage more people to take part.
 The main idea behind this is that you monitor your performance as much as you can, preferably after each email sent.
 This way you can analyze whether your reputation is increasing or decreasing.
-If you follow the steps above, you will notice that your sender reputation will constantly remain high so you don’t have to worry about small details.
+If you follow the steps above, you will notice that your sender reputation will always remain high so you would not have to worry about small details.